Archive for July, 2012

 Compare to: Heat (1996), Inception (2010)

-After four years of wondering how could they make a sequel to 2008′s The Dark Knight and make anywhere near as good, The Dark Knight Rises is finally here and we can finally know.
+After four years of wondering how could they make a sequel to 2008’s The Dark Knight and make anywhere near as good, The Dark Knight Rises is finally here and we can finally know.
 Many critics have criticized the nearly three hour run time, the supposed slow start to a decent finish that isn’t bad but something of a disappointment.
-They claim that this is what happens after a director has so many films; he becomes full of himself and creates a long, slow, pretentious letdown.
-None of those things are true.
-I’m going to skip even a brief overview of the story so feel free to read with no spoilers.
-Read more »

 This Movie Suuucks: Parody Movies of the Last Decade

-Posted in This Movie SUUUCKS with tags , , , on 07/18/2012 by Taylor
+Posted in This Movie SUUUCKS with tags , , , on 07/18/2012 by Taylor Holt

 What to Expect from The Dark Knight Rises

-Posted in The Dark Knight Rises Stuff, Whatever with tags , , , , on 07/17/2012 by Taylor
+Posted in The Dark Knight Rises Stuff, Whatever with tags , , , , on 07/17/2012 by Taylor Holt

 I’m not usually one to place too much faith in a film.
 I usually go with the idea that while I want it to be good, I stay with reality in case it turns out to be terrible.
 Then there’s everything in between.
 Last year’s Drive was great, while Captain America wasn’t too bad, and then Tekken: Blood Vengeance was a miserable disappointment to me as a Tekken fan.
 Man, I was really looking forward to that one too.
 With that in mind, I’d like to feel some sense of cautiousness toward this Friday’s Dark Knight Rises…but I just can’t.
 I was one of the naysayers who didn’t care for the casting of Heath Ledger as the Joker, but look what we got.
 I expected it to be a decent film, but the end result was a little better than “decent.”
 I wasn’t sure what to think of the Inception trailers, but dang it, I love that movie now.

 So now with Dark Knight Rises on the way, I feel it’s not only safe to this is going to be a great movie, but possibly Christopher Nolan’s best.
 This, along with the fact I believe Nolan to be one of the best directors of all time, we could be getting a classic with DKR.
-I honestly don’t think that’s expecting to much.
+I honestly don’t think that’s expecting too much.
 Nolan himself has been quoted as saying that DKR is the “biggest [film] anyone’s done since the silent era.”

 Here are some things to look forward to.